tianshengs/tianshengs.github.io/qgisModel.md

 ![lede puerto-rico-1](https://user-images.githubusercontent.com/25497706/70465955-151c2400-1a90-11ea-9f7f-ded36b96ff17.jpg)

 San Juan is the largest city of Puerto Rico.
-Located in the North coast of Peurto Rico, it is a lovely old city with around 400,000 people and 2 million in its metropolitan area.
+Located in the North coast of Peurto Rico, it is a lovely old city with around 400,000 people in its core and 2 million in its metropolitan area.
 Although the population of Puerto Rico is highly hispanic, we might expect to see some more diversity in this large metropolitan city.
 Specifically, it is interesting to see how the percentage of Hispanic people changes by distance or direction from central San Juan.

 ### Data